Genetics of Pharmacoresistant Epilepsy

 This research is not designed to provide any clinical results to participants.
 The study does not undertake individual analysis of each sample provided, but rather analyses all samples together.

-If you have a personal interest in obtaining a genetic test, we suggest you consider contacting a genetic testing entity which can provide such testing.
+If you have a personal interest in obtaining a genetic test, we suggest you consider contacting a genetic testing entity that can provide such testing.

 We want to provide as much feedback as possible to participants about the study.